KevinChan0719/Ethan/_posts/2016-07-20-writing-jekyll-posts.md

 **Hello world**, this is my first Jekyll blog post.

-I hope you like it!
+I hope you like it!!!
 {page.title}